List of Homestuck characters: Trolls

-Vriska is cerulean-blooded and takes the role of an antihero in Homestuck.
+Vriska Serket is cerulean-blooded and takes the role of an antihero in Homestuck.
 Being raised by a giant spider, Vriska uses a spider-themed typing quirk and aspires to be a pirate.
-Her weapon is a set of legendary eight-sided dice, which, depending on what they roll, can cause devastating attacks.
+Her weapon is a set of eight legendary eight-sided dice, which, depending on what they roll, can cause either devastating or worthless attacks.
+Her character is described as "ruthless, manipulative [and] powerful", and was considered among the "most hardcore" eyepatch-wearing fictional characters by The Mary Sue.
+In the alpha timeline, she is one of two trolls (along with Aradia Megido) to reach god-tier.
 Her astrological sign is Scorpio.
-The character is described as "ruthless, manipulative [and] powerful", and was considered among the "most hardcore" eyepatch-wearing fictional characters by The Mary Sue.
-Her classpect is Thief of Light.

-Equius is presented as an indigo-blooded robotics expert with an unnatural amount of strength.
+Equius Zahhak is an indigo-blooded robotics expert with an unnatural amount of strength.
 Despite his thorough belief in the hemospectrum, he has a borderline fetishistic adoration for Aradia Megido, who is of the lowest caste.
-He is Nepeta's moirail, a companion who is seen as a platonic soulmate and helps pacify their more aggressive tendencies.
+He is Nepeta Leijon's moirail, a companion who is seen as a platonic soulmate and helps pacify their more aggressive tendencies.
 His astrological sign is Sagittarius.
-His classpect is Heir of Void.

-Gamzee is a purple-blooded troll with strong ties to his religious faith, referred to as the "Cult of the Mirthful Messiahs".
+Gamzee Makara is a purple-blooded troll with strong ties to his religious faith, referred to as the "Cult of the Mirthful Messiahs," which he eventually brings about the creation and realization of through time travel.
 This religion is similar to that of the juggalo: he has an obsession with Faygo and believes firmly in miracles and the coming of the Dark Carnival.
-He is often high on Sopor Slime or possessed by other forces such as Lord English or his classpect.
-He is good friends with Karkat and Tavros and asks Tavros out once, but the page cuts off before Tavros could give a definitive answer.
+He is often high on Sopor Slime or possessed by other forces.
+He is good friends with Karkat Vantas and Tavros Nitram and asks Tavros out once, but the page cuts off before Tavros could give a definitive answer.
 His astrological sign is Capricorn.
-His classpect is Bard of Rage.